uPortal-contrib/form-builder/README.md

 ## About

 This is a lightweight web component built with [Lit](https://lit.dev/) that renders dynamic forms from JSON schemas.
-Originally built with React (~300KB bundle), it has been rewritten in Lit to achieve a **93% reduction in bundle size** (~20KB), while maintaining all functionality and improving performance.

 ## Installation